 Annotation of EEGs is ideally performed by certified neurologists who have received extensive training.
 In order to speed up the diagnosis process, experienced clinicians will rapidly skim through an EEG record and annotate any intervals in which interesting events occur using simple “start” and “stop” marks.
 As a result, clinicians will often miss some events, especially those that are subtle or brief.
-This process is thereby prone to miss some subtle or very brief events.
-Additionally, these transcriptions cannot be directly used for technological development due to a lack of detailed spatial information.
-This annotation process is subjective and relies on clinical evidence that includes push button events and medication dosages.
-Due to inconsistencies in an individual’s judgement, poor inter-rater agreement (IRA) performance among neurologists is common on tasks such as detection of seizures and periodic discharges (PD) (Halford et al., 2015; Ronner et al., 2009).
+Additionally, these transcriptions cannot be directly used for technological development due to the insufficient level of spatial information conveyed by simple time stamp annotations.
+This annotation process is subjective and relies on clinical evidence including a record of push button events and of medication dosages.
+Due to inconsistencies in an individual’s judgement, poor inter-rater agreement (IRA) performance among neurologists is common on tasks such as detection of seizures and periodic discharges (Halford et al., 2015; Ronner et al., 2009).

 Since the EEG is the primary tool used by neurologists for the diagnosis of neurological disorders, a significant portion of a typical neurologist’s professional life is assigned to EEG analysis.
-These professionals tend to have heavy clinical loads and have little discretionary time to annotate data for research purposes.
-Contracting with clinicians to do annotation through mechanisms such as Mechanical Turk has been unproductive and tends to be expensive.
-For example, in a recent NIH-funded research project on Cohort Retrieval, our attempts to hire such experts at rates of $75/hr. resulted in very little usable data.
-Furthermore, due to a lack of clear standards of interpretation and the creation of inexact annotations, agreement amongst these professionals was low due to dramatic differences in the way they annotate data.
+These professionals tend to have heavy clinical loads and little discretionary time to annotate data for research purposes.
+Contracting clinicians to create annotations using mechanisms such as Mechanical Turk has been unproductive and generally tends to be expensive.
+For example, in a recent NIH-funded research project on Cohort Retrieval, our attempts to hire such neurologists at rates of $75/hr. resulted in very little usable data.
+Furthermore, due to a lack of clear standards of interpretation and the creation of inexact annotations, agreement amongst these professionals was low, reflecting the dramatic differences in the way they annotate data.
 In this study, we show that it is possible to develop a large, standardized, and annotated dataset by training undergraduate student annotators in the interpretation of deidentified EEGs.
 This process is faster, notably less expensive, and can result in superior inter-rater reliability than can be achieved by employing neurologists in the development of a dataset of comparable size.

 Publicly available annotated EEG databases are scarce and under-representative of the diverse population of patients seen in real world clinical settings.
 For example, one of the most prominent databases available is CHB-MIT (Goldberger et al., 2000) which contains only 23 subjects.
 Emerging deep learning algorithms require large amounts of training data to support the development of robust models.
-Progress has been limited by the lack of availability of true open source resources.
+Progress has been limited by the lack of availability of truly open source resources.
 Using the methods described in this paper, we have developed one of the largest unencumbered open source repositories of annotated data.

-The subsets used for this study are randomly sampled from datasets collected at Duke University (DU) (Haider et al., 2016), Emory University (EU) (Swisher et al., 2015), both of which were collected for the study of qEEG, and from the Temple University Hospital EEG Seizure Corpus (TUSZ) (Shah et al., 2018).
+The subsets used for this study are randomly sampled from datasets collected at Duke University (DU) (Haider et al., 2016) and Emory University (EU) (Swisher et al., 2015), both of which were collected for the study of qEEG, and from the Temple University Hospital EEG Seizure Corpus (TUSZ) (Shah et al., 2018).
 These three corpora were independently evaluated because the modalities in which these databases were collected such as data sources, collection period, specific neurologists who defined “gold-standard” reference annotations, purpose of study, annotator experience, etc. varied with each set.
-In this study, we evaluate the performance of trained undergraduate student annotators on identification of seizure events that have been annotated by trained neurologists, as well as the evaluation of inter-rater agreement (IRA) performance on all the datasets.
+In this study we evaluate the performance of trained undergraduate student annotators on identification of seizure events that have been annotated by trained neurologists, as well as the evaluation of inter-rater agreement (IRA) performance on all the datasets.